terence-lim/minimat/README.md

 It needs the OCaml llvm library, which is most easily installed through opam.
-It also optionally calls external gnuplot routines for plotting graphs (public domain gnuplot_i library written by N.Devillard included in the src subdirectory.
+It also optionally calls external gnuplot routines for plotting graphs (public domain gnuplot_i library written by N.Devillard included in the src subdirectory).

 terence.lim@columbia.edu